Infrastructure, urban design and planning

 Almost 30 road casualties have been prevented by improvements to active travel infrastructure in Scotland.

-For nearly a decade, Places for Everyone has been the flagship programme for building and improving walking, wheeling and cycling infrastructure in Scotland.
+For nearly a decade, Places for everyone has been the flagship programme for building and improving walking, wheeling and cycling infrastructure in Scotland.

 Funded by the Scottish Government, the programme has delivered over 250 projects; ranging from multi-million-pound transformations in cities, to new routes between some of the smallest communities.